 If the workspace name is not valid or does not exist or if access to the workspace is not authorised, the system reports "ws not found".
 If the workspace name identifies a file that is not a workspace, or is a workspace with an invalid version number (one that is greater than the version of the current APL) the system reports "bad ws".

-See Programmer's Guide: Workspaces for the rules for specifying a workspace name.
+See Programming Reference Guide: Workspaces for the rules for specifying a work-space name.